ISP-SST/sst_archive/docs/ADMIN_TASKS.md

 Ingested cubes can easily be removed using the admin interface.
 The removal of a data cube will also cascade into any data models that are tied to that cube, including metadata, previews, data access entities.

+Deleting a data cube also removes the parent Observation if no other DataCube's are also referencing the same Observation.

  * Sign in to the admin interface with an admin user
  * Go to the `Data cubes` section
  * Locate the cube in the list